-Monitoring information for the Svalbard population of pink-footed geese.
-N and Prop(Y) represent total population size and the proportion of young, respectively (i.e., raw counts), TempDays is the number of days above freezing in May in Svalbard, and HarvDen and HarvNor are the reported harvests from Denmark and Norway, respectively.
-All values pertain to calendar year (except those cases in recent years when the November count has been replaced by the count in the following spring; gray shading).
+Appendix B. Monitoring information for the Svalbard population of Pink-footed Geese.
+N and Prop(Y) represent total population size and the proportion of young, respectively, TempDays is the number of days above freezing in May in Svalbard, and HarvDen and HarvNor are the reported harvests from Denmark and Norway, respectively.
+All values pertain to calendar year (except those cases in recent years when the November count has been replaced by the count in the following spring).